luckyaarya12/TCS-Online-Retail-Analysis/Data_Cleaning_Steps.md

 ## Feature Engineering
 ⦁	Date Conversion: Ensured the [InvoiceDate] column was correctly set as a Date/Time type.

-⦁	Numeric Conversion:Confirmed [Quantity] and [UnitPrice] were set to Decimal Number type.
+⦁	Numeric Conversion: Confirmed [Quantity] and [UnitPrice] were set to Decimal Number type.